P4rk/known_side_effects/README.md

 assert mock(...) == response_one
 ```

-However if the parameter is an instance of an exception then, when the known side effect is matched the exception will be raised instead of returned.s
+To raise an exception rather that return a value call `then_raise` rather than `then`.
+An exception will be raised instead of returned.

 ```python
 from unittest.mock import Mock